-In the Season 11 episode Supernatural: The Devil in the Details (2016), while Sam is in the cage with Lucifer, he asks what he (Lucifer) will do after killing Amara.
+In season eleven, episode ten, "The Devil in the Details", while Sam is in the cage with Lucifer, he asks what he (Lucifer) will do after killing Amara.
 Lucifer responds with, "move to L.A., solve crimes."
-This is a nod to the Fox show Lucifer (2015), where Lucifer lives in Los Angeles and works with L.A.P.D. detective Chloe Decker to solve crimes.
+This is a nod to the FOX show Lucifer (2015), where Lucifer lives in Los Angeles and works with L.A.P.D. detective Chloe Decker to solve crimes.

-In Supernatural: The Girl Next Door (2011), there's a scene where a leviathan is checking over a credit card statement and asks about "Mistress Magda" before hanging up on the customer, because of getting a trace on Dean and Sam.
-Mistress Magda is the name Chuck says when he answers the phone in Supernatural: Swan Song (2010) when Dean calls for the location of the fight between Michael and the Devil, the thought to be the last time we see Chuck, and he mysteriously disappears in a puff of white smoke.
+In season seven, episode three, "The Girl Next Door", there's a scene where a leviathan is checking over a credit card statement, and asks about "Mistress Magda" before hanging up on the customer, because of getting a trace on Dean and Sam.
+Mistress Magda is the name Chuck says when he answers the phone in season five, episode twenty-two, "Swan Song", when Dean calls for the location of the fight between Michael and the Devil, the thought to be the last time we see Chuck, and he mysteriously disappears in a puff of white smoke.

-The biblical Burning Bush Sam sees at the beginning of Season 11, Episode 9, Supernatural: O Brother, Where Art Thou?
-(2015), is a popular ornamental shrub in the Euonymus genus, Euonymus alatus, commonly known because of its fiery autumn foliage as "Burning Bush".
+The Biblical Burning Bush Sam sees at the beginning of season eleven, episode nine, "O Brother Where Art Thou?", is a popular ornamental shrub in the Euonymus genus, Euonymus alatus, commonly known because of its fiery autumn foliage as "Burning Bush".

-In Season 4, Episode 17, Supernatural: It's a Terrible Life (2009), Dean and Sam are both put into an alternative life by an angel, they don't know who each other are and they are called Dean Smith and Sam Wesson--a reference to the famous weapons company Smith & Wesson.
+In season four, episode seventeen, "It's a Terrible Life", Dean and Sam are put into an alternative life by an angel, they don't know who each other are, and they are called Dean Smith and Sam Wesson, a reference to the famous weapons company Smith & Wesson.

 John and Mary are a reference to Jesus' parents from the New Testament.
 John Winchester baptizes Dean and Sam into the life of hunting monsters, and Mary gives birth to the two men who will decide the fate of the world.
 As can be seen in the progression of the series, many of the demons, ghosts and enemies of Sam and Dean are based on legends and stories from different cultures.
-The series in particular has a biblical story line, and as depicted by the names of the Winchesters' parents, the brothers were born to live and fight during the Apocalypse, as the saviors of the world and mankind.
-Although the series itself was not specifically designed to offend anyone, there is an underlying story line of angels and demons, and their fight for Earth in the end times, and to show how things can be divided.
+The series in particular has a Biblical storyline, and as depicted by the names of the Winchesters' parents, the brothers were born to live and fight during the Apocalypse, as the saviors of the world and mankind.
+Although the series itself was not specifically designed to offend anyone, there is an underlying storyline of angels and demons, and their fight for Earth in the end times, and to show how things can be divided.

-In Season 4 it was said that Dean's necklace amulet burned bright and hot when God is near.
+In season four, it was said that Dean's necklace amulet burned bright and hot when God is near.
 When the brothers met Carver Edlund (Chuck) in that same season, it never burned.
-In Season 11, Episode 20, Supernatural: Don't Call Me Shurley (2016), however, Dean's amulet "appears" in Sam's pocket, and glows when near Chuck.
+In season eleven, episode twenty, "Don't Call Me Shurley", however, Dean's amulet "appears" in Sam's pocket, and glows when near Chuck.
 Later, however, Chuck reveals to Metatron that he can turn the amulet "on and off" as he pleases.

-In Season 11, Episode 10, Supernatural: The Devil in the Details (2016), when Sam is talking to Lucifer in the cage at 30:35, Lucifer makes a remark about what he would do if he were topside again.
+In season eleven, episode ten, "The Devil in the Details", when Sam is talking to Lucifer in the cage at 30:35, Lucifer makes a remark about what he would do if he were topside again.
 Sam asks, "Even if you did gank her, then what?"
 To which Lucifer quickly responded, "Move to L. A., solve crimes".
-This was very likely a reference to Fox's new show at the time, Lucifer (2015), which had that exact same plot line and which, coincidentally enough (?), premiered five days after this episode aired.
+This was very likely a reference to FOX's new show at the time, Lucifer (2015), which had that same plotline, and which, coincidentally enough (?), premiered five days after this episode aired.